When it comes to effective myofascial release I have always felt that there is a minimum set of tools you need to release all your muscles.

 However, like all foam rollers, the Rumble Roller will not be able to provide the deepest massage to every single area of the body.

-In terms of quality, the Rumble Roller is a well-made roller which should last you a lifetime and is excellent value for money.
+In terms of quality, all Rumble Rollers are well-made rollers that should last you a lifetime and are excellent value for money.

 The Rumble Roller is perfect for anyone who is obsessed with releasing every little trigger point that exists, and anyone who enjoys owning a vast array of myofascial release tools.